A little history of Romefort castle

-Located near the river Creuse, in the middle of Indre département, we notice a big and high keep.
-Here!
-Flanks by 4 cylindrical towers, it’s pretty impressive!
-It was completely restored and transformed in the 19th century (thanks Mr. Viollet-le-Duc!), but it’s the oldest keep in France, with the square towers of Niort and Beaugency.
+Located near river Creuse, flanks by 4 cylindrical towers, the fortress is pretty impressive!
+It was completely restored and transformed in the 19th century, but it’s the oldest keep in France, with Niort and Beaugency towers.

 But why did they raise a castle here, in this lonely place?
 Are they loony?
 Well, not at all!
-In the Middle-Ages, the Berry was, with Limousin and Poitou (neighbouring areas), English lands!
-So king of France were constantly tried to pick a quarrel with the English.
+In the Middle-Ages, Berry was, with Limousin and Poitou (neighbouring areas), English lands!
+So kings of France constantly tried to pick a quarrel with their enemies.

-So, they had to protect their land, here, in Ciron: fortunately, the river Creuse was a pretty nice natural rampart against the enemy.
-Yeah, the river is veeeery turbulent, so difficult to cross!
+So, they had to protect their land, like here, in Ciron: fortunately, river Creuse was a pretty nice natural rampart.

-Here, Gaudin, son of the lord of Ruffec (first lord of Romefort), raised his keep.
+Gaudin, lord of Ruffec's son (first lord of Romefort), raised this keep.
 We were at the end of the 12th c.
-3 huge ramparts were raised in order to protect the keep.
-The most important one get down to the river.
+Three huge ramparts were raised in order to protect the tower.

-The square keep (12 metres large and 30 metres high) is 22 metres above the river Creuse level.
-It keeps the same look it has in the Middle-Ages, well, almost: it was completely transformed in the 19th c.!
+The keep (12 metres large and 30 metres high) was completely transformed in the 19th c.!
 Well, it was completely damaged, damp and abandoned: no more roofs, furniture...
 The ground floor was intact, but the whole castle was in ruin.

 Inside, he fit out a library, by joining together the 2nd and 3d floors.
-This room was very, very high, flanks by a mezzanine with balustrade.
-In the Middle-Ages, this room used to house the “gathering hall” and led to the lord’s rooms and latrines (located on the round towers that flank the keep).
-Top of the castle, we have the covered way, with a nice view on the countryside and the river.
+This room is very, very high, flanks by a mezzanine with balustrade.
+In the Middle Ages, this room used to house the “gathering hall” and led to the lord’s rooms and latrines.

-Well, Romefort is a private estate... but we can visit it one day in the year, during the Journées du Patrimoine, in September!
-Don’t miss this rendezvous: people fond of fortresses will be serve!
+Well, Romefort is a private estate... but we can visit it one day in the year, during French Journées du Patrimoine, in September!
+Don’t miss this lovely rendez-vous.